vijaylaxmipb/Giggles-Grins/README.md

 To fork the repository:

 1. Log into [GitHub](https://github.com/) or create an account.
-2. Navigate to the repository: [Mont Adventures](https://github.com/kpetrauskas92/Mont-Adventures-PP5).
+2. Navigate to the repository: [Giggles Grins](https://github.com/vijaylaxmipb/Giggles-Grins).
 3. At the top-right corner of the repository page, click on the "Fork" button.
 4. A copy of the repository will now be available in your account.